DorianFornali/M2-SSE-AL-PADD/README.md

 This POC implements the following end to end feature :
 - Generate health data from a sensor simulator
+- Receive the data from the sensors using a smartphone and send it to the data service
+  - Smartphone can also detect emergency and contact the alert-service in case of emergency
 - Store the data in a database using a data service
 - Apply treatments on the data using a health service
 - Send alerts to the users if needed using an alert service
 - Send notifications to the users using a notification service
 - Manage users using a user service
 - Display different views to the different users using a frontend
+  - Can display the data of the patients
+  - Can display reports and graphs
+  - Can link and unlink patients to the doctor, nurse and family accounts

 ## Documentation